 While the original version of Cryptolocker demanded 100 dollars to decrypt the files, the new version is asking for 300 dollars.
 It’s obvious that those controlling it realized they could make a lot more out of their criminal endeavor.

-IT security companies are struggling to undo the damage, but many are finding that paying the ransom is the only way out.
+Cyber Security consulting firms are struggling to undo the damage, but many are finding that paying the ransom is the only way out.
 Surprisingly, some of those that have paid the ransom report that in fact they were able to decrypt their locked files.
 On the other hand, some people have reported that despite paying the ransom they were not able to get a key or that it was not working for them which doubles their loss.

 Cryptolocker Small Business